By Tim Lambert

 However, Hull suffered severely in the depression of the 1930s.
 Many Dockers were unemployed so were many men in the shipbuilding industry.
 On the other hand, there were some more modern industries such as engineering.
 During the Second World War about 5,000 houses were destroyed in Hull as well as 14 schools and 27 churches.

 In the 20th century, Hull imported wool from Australia and New Zealand.
 Wheat was also imported.
 So was petrol and wood.
 Coal and cotton were exported.
 Fishing boomed.
 Hull was the third-largest port in Britain and its main fishing port.
 It was also a major passenger port.
-In 1970 160,000 people traveled to or from Gothenburg in Sweden or Rotterdam in Holland.
+In 1970 160,000 people travelled to or from Gothenburg in Sweden or Rotterdam in Holland.

 In the late 20th century industries in Hull included flour milling.
 Oil cake was made in Hull.
 So were metal boxes, plastic bags, excavators, and caravans.

 In the late 20th century retail and tourism became major industries in Hull.
 Prospect Shopping Centre was opened in 1975.
 The Princes Quay Shopping Centre opened in 1991.

 Meanwhile, the Streetlife Museum of Transport opened in 1989.
 Hull and East Riding Museum opened in 1997.
 In 1999 a trawler, the Arctic Corsair was opened to the public, after being refurbished.

 In 2001 an aquarium, The Deep, opened in Hull.
 Furthermore at the beginning of the 21st century parts of Hull were regenerated.
 Among the new developments in Hull St Stephens Shopping Centre opened in 2007.
 Vue Cinema, the first digital cinema in the UK also opened in 2007.
 Meanwhile, a new business district, Humber Quays, was built on the waterside.
 The World Trade Centre Hull & Humber opened there in 2008.